arnewohletz/AllMyNotes/source/howto/macos/iterm.rst

 iTerm does not feature shortcuts for moving word-by-word or to the end or beginning of a line.

 #.
 Go to :menuselection:`Settings --> Profiles --> Keys --> Key Mapping`.
 #.
-Add four new key mapping, for each selection `Send Escape Sequence` as Action:
+Add these new key mapping, for each selection `Send Escape Sequence` as Action:

     +-----------------------+----------------------+-----------+--------------------------------+
     | Key Mapping           | Action               | Value     | Does what?                     |